 The Partnership follows the full-cost method of accounting for its oil and gas property.
 Under this method of accounting, all costs incurred for both successful and unsuccessful exploration and development activities, and oil and gas property acquisitions are capitalized.
 The net book value of oil and gas properties may not exceed a calculated "ceiling."
 The ceiling limitation is the estimated future net cash flows from proved oil and gas reserves, discounted at 10 percent per annum.
 Estimated future net cash flows are calculated using end-of-period costs and an unweighted arithmetic average of commodity prices in effect on the first day of each of the previous 12 months, held flat for the life of the production, except where prices are defined by contractual arrangements.
-For a discussion of the calculation of estimated future net cash flows, please refer to Note 10-Supplemental Oil and Gas Disclosures to the consolidated financial statements contained in the Partnership's Annual Report on Form 10-K for the fiscal year ended December 31, 2015.
+For a discussion of the calculation of estimated future net cash flows, please refer to Note 10-Supplemental Oil and Gas Disclosures to the consolidated financial statements contained in the Partnership's Annual Report on Form 10-K for the fiscal year ended December 31, 2016.

 Any excess of the net book value of proved oil and gas properties over the ceiling is charged to expense and reflected as "Additional depreciation, depletion and amortization" in the accompanying statement of consolidated operations.
 Such limitations are tested quarterly.
-In the first quarter of 2016, the Partnership recorded a \$1,271,885 non-cash write-down of the carrying value of its proved oil and gas properties.
+The Partnership had no non-cash write-downs of the carrying value of its proved oil and gas properties during the first quarter of 2017.
+The Partnership recorded a \$1,271,885 non-cash write-down of the carrying value of its proved oil and gas properties during the first quarter of 2016.